 Being so widespread across computers and networks makes hacking it an impossible feat.
 They’d need to tediously manipulate every single existing copy of the database.

 How is Blockchain Used In Cryptocurrency?

-An electronic cash system was introduced in 2008, and following it came the manifestation of many other cryptocurrencies.
-All of these were prospected to totally revamp the financial game, but they were in need of a ledger system to operate on.
+An electronic cash system was introduced in 2008, and following it came to the manifestation of many other cryptocurrencies.
+All of these were prospected to revamp the financial game, but they required a ledger system to operate on.
 Without, they’d float insecurely in a vast void.
 That’s where the blockchain revolution starts.
-A year later and the first transaction involving the dynamic duo was recorded, and blockchain developments have taken to a fast-paced climb since 2009.
+A year later the first transaction involving the dynamic duo was recorded, and blockchain developments have taken to a fast-paced climb since 2009.
 This kind of technology comes with transparency and security that can be used in tracking fraud, confidential records, intellectual rights and more.

 Cryptocurrencies and blockchain technology emerged from the fear of what would happen if banks collapse in the face of insecurity.
 The threat posed on the value of a currency is reduced by the blockchain crypto influence.
 Together, the two concepts are used to aid finance on a global scale by helping countries that are otherwise suffering from unstable currencies, all while eliminating those fees associated with transactions and processing.